reveng007/SharpGmailC2/README.md

 Our Friendly Gmail will act as Server and implant will exfiltrate data via smtp and will read commands from C2 (Gmail) via imap protocol

+### DISCLAIMER:
+> This Project doesn't work against Windows Defender after _29th of November, 2022_.
+This tool is now signatured by MS Windows as `virtool:msil/ "shgmailz." a!mtb`.
+However, I do have plan to upgrade this project in near future, to a newer version named, ***SharpGmailC2V2***

 ---
 > :no_entry_sign: [Disclaimer]: Use of this project is for **Educational/ Testing purposes only**.
 Using it on **unauthorised machines** is **strictly forbidden**.
 If somebody is found to use it for **illegal/ malicious intent**, author of the repo will **not** be held responsible.
 ---